laravel/nova-docs/4.0/actions/defining-actions.md

 ## Queued Actions

 Occasionally, you may have actions that take a while to finish running.
 For this reason, Nova makes it a cinch to [queue](https://laravel.com/docs/queues) your actions.
-To instruct Nova to queue an action as a [batch](https://laravel.com/docs/queues#job-batching) instead of running it synchronously, mark the action with the `ShouldQueue` interface:
+To instruct Nova to queue an action instead of running it synchronously, mark the action with the `ShouldQueue` interface:

 ```php
 <?php